YiwenWu233/YiwenWu233.github.io/_pages/about.md

 * 2024-01: Our work: *A Transformer-based Model for Assisting Dockerfile Revising* accepted by ICSE2024 Poster track.

 * 2023-08: Our work: *How do Developers Talk about GitHub Actions?
 Evidence from Online Software Development Community* accepted by ICSE2024 Technical track.

-* 2022-11: I was selected for the 2022 CCF Young Talent Development Program (6 people; I am the only one in the field of Software Engineering).

 * 2022-07: Our work: *Understanding and Predicting Docker Build Duration: An Empirical Study of Containerized Workflow of OSS Projects* accepted by ASE2022 Technical track.